On Solomonoff Induction in Large Language Models and the Limits of Self-Improving: The Singularity Is Not Near Without Symbolic Model Synthesis: Self-Referential Training as a Dynamical System

-becomes asymptotically self-referential, with the influence of $P$ vanishing in the limit.
-This regime formalises the \emph{autonomy requirement} implicit in Singularity-style recursive self-improvement arguments: the system must eventually rely predominantly on its own outputs rather than on a persistent external oracle.
+This regime formalises the \emph{autonomy requirement} implicit in certain Singularity-style recursive self-improvement arguments: the system must eventually rely predominantly on its own outputs rather than on a persistent external evaluator, simulator, or data-generating process.
+The scope clarifications in Section~4.9 make explicit that externally anchored self-improvement (fixed axioms and invariant evaluators) does not satisfy this vanishing-exogenous-signal assumption, even when data are produced via self-play or simulation.

 \begin{remark}[The Limits of Reinforcement Learning and Verifiers] It is often argued that Reinforcement Learning (RL) with a verifier (e.g., a game engine or compiler) allows for self-improvement without external data ($\alpha=0$), as seen in systems like AlphaZero.
 However, this relies on the verifier providing a perfect, infinite-precision ground truth signal.
 In the context of AGI and LLMs operating in open-ended domains (language, reasoning, physical reality), no such perfect verifier exists.